zygos/LectureOne/README.md

     git <command> <options>

-For example, to push your changes to a server you might write `git push`; don't worry about what that actually means for now, you'll understand it later.
+For example, to push your changes to a server you might write `git push` but don't worry about what that actually means for now; you'll understand it later.

 ### Basic Commands ###